Previous Page

 Exception for Presenters

-A person does not have direct contact if the person presents at an educational presentation or seminar for a group of DFPS clients but does not have access to confidential information about the clients.
+A person does not have direct contact if the person presents at an educational session or seminar for DFPS clients and does not have access to confidential client information.

 Exception for Supervised Independent Living (SIL)